ray-cast/ray-mmd/Materials/README.md

 Specular:
 -------------
-　　Specular maps aren't environment and sphere maps, only modifies the `reflection index` for the model, that is used for control over the colors of the reflection, and there have two type of specular map that are `RGB` and `grayscale`, but they have no effect when the `metalness` is greater than zero, and that RGB type of specular map will not work with when `CUSTOM_ENABLE` is not equal to zero, so you can use the grayscale map instead of `RGB` by sets `code` to the `SPECULAR_MAP_TYPE`,
+　　Specular maps aren't environment and sphere maps, only modifies the `base reflectivity` for the model, that is used for control over the colors of the reflection, and there have two type of specular map that are `RGB` and `grayscale`, but they have no effect when the `metalness` is greater than zero, and that RGB type of specular map will not work with when `CUSTOM_ENABLE` is not equal to zero, so you can use the grayscale map instead of `RGB` by sets `code` to the `SPECULAR_MAP_TYPE`,